dogweather/forkful/content/en/clojure/numbers/generating-random-numbers.md

 ---
 date: 2024-01-27 20:26:17.584635-07:00
-description: "Generating random numbers in programming is about creating values that\
+description: "How to: In Clojure, random number generation is straightforward, and\
-  \ cannot be predicted logically ahead of time.
-Programmers do this for a variety\
+  \ there are a couple of built-in functions that can be used right away.
+To generate\
-  \ of\u2026"
+  \ a\u2026"
 lastmod: '2024-03-13T22:44:59.741466-06:00'
 model: gpt-4-0125-preview
-summary: Generating random numbers in programming is about creating values that cannot be predicted logically ahead of time.
+summary: In Clojure, random number generation is straightforward, and there are a couple of built-in functions that can be used right away.
 title: Generating random numbers
 weight: 12
 ---